guiemott/portfolio/README.md

 ## 👋🏻 Hi, I'm Guilherme da Silva

-I'm a self-taught back-end software engineer currently seeking for a career change to the tech industry.
+I'm a self-taught back-end developer currently seeking for a career change to software engineer.
 Among the stacks I have knowledge there are JavaScript, Node.JS, HTML and I plan to perfect JavaScript and Node.JS in order to be even more focused on back-end solutions.
 Outside of work, I enjoy...
 </br></br>
 * 🏎 Watch and play motorsports' games
 * 🎸 Playing guitar